 Healthcare professionals often recommend them to people who want to lose weight.
 The question is: Will eating more fruits and vegetables lead to less risk of breast cancer?

 A study published in BMJ tries to answer this question.

 Researchers conducted a longitudinal study, in which more than 90,000 nurses completed a food questionnaire on diet in 1991 and more than 40,000 of them completed a second questionnaire in 1998 about their high school diet.

 The study followed these women’s health situation from 1991 to 2013.

 Researchers found that eating fruits during adolescence was related to a lower risk of breast cancer.
 However, there was no relation between fruit intake in early adulthood and cancer risk.

-Researcher then took a closer look and found that women who ate more fruits and vegetables that are rich in alpha carotene in early adulthood have lower risk of breast cancer.
+The researchers then took a closer look and found that women who ate more fruits and vegetables that are rich in alpha-carotene in early adulthood have a lower risk of breast cancer.